landfill-eforms/LandfillE-Forms/README.md

 With device connected, in the menus go to ```Build > Build APK``` and application will be installed on device.

-NOTE: After any updates to the database, go to the ```Application Manager``` on device and ```Clear All``` application data to avoid application crashing.
+NOTE: After any updates to the database, go to the ```Application Manager``` on device, select the Landfill e-Forms Application, and ```Clear All``` application data to avoid application crashing.
 The application will be installed but will crash if there are conflicts in the database.
 Be sure to clear data for clean install.

 ### Install through File Download